Tikaboo Peak

 Tikaboo Peak is the unofficial name for a mountain in Lincoln County, Nevada, United States 26 mi to the east of Area 51.
-It is the closest publicly accessible vantage point with a view of the area.
+It was the closest publicly accessible vantage point with a view of the area until a temporary closure took effect in March 2026.

-Tikaboo Peak is used because the government closed two closer vantage points to Area 51 — Freedom Ridge and White Sides — to public access in 1995, due to the number of people photographing or filming the base from these sites.
+Tikaboo Peak was used because the government closed two closer vantage points to Area 51 — Freedom Ridge and White Sides — to public access in 1995, due to the number of people photographing or filming the base from these sites.